sylabs/examples/graphics/rendering/blender/README.md

 Blender is a free and open source software used for editing and rendering.

-In this example, we will run Blender in a [Ubuntu container 16.04](https://cloud.sylabs.io/library/library/default/ubuntu).
+In this example, we will install and run Blender in a [Ubuntu container 16.04](https://cloud.sylabs.io/library/library/default/ubuntu).

 <br>